bswank/swank.dev/content/posts/add-serverless-functions.md

 1. Start your dev server by running `netlify dev`.
 You may need to [choose or configure](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md#netlifytoml-dev-block) a start command.
 2. Visit [http://localhost:8888/.netlify/functions/testy](http://localhost:8888/.netlify/functions/testy)

+### Deploy

+If your local function is working correctly, go ahead and deploy it to Netlify with `netlify deploy`!

 ---

 Thanks for reading!
 Need some help?
 Feel free to [reach out](https://twitter.com/briansw).